SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/Additional_Notes/Look_Later_Subjects.md

 - Inline functions and ODR
 - constant "this"
 - another meaning of 'mutable keyword'
+- value and default initialization difference of a class object
+- functions that can be defaulted after C++20
 # Topics that needed to be look
 - Most Vexing Parse
 - AAA: Almost Always Auto